lohitpt252003/frontend-for-annaforces/README.md

 *   **`Problems`**: Fetches and displays a list of all available problems from the backend.
 Includes search and filter functionalities (by title, ID, difficulty, and tags).
 Problem titles are clickable links to their detail pages.
 *   **`ProblemDetail`**: Displays the detailed information for a specific problem, fetched from the backend.
 *   **`Profile`**: Displays the logged-in user's profile information, fetched from the backend.
 *   **`UserSubmissions`**: Displays a list of all submissions for a specific user, fetched from the backend.
+Includes filter functionalities (by problem ID, status, language, and timestamp).
 Each submission is a clickable link to its detailed view.
 *   **`ProblemSubmissions`**: Displays a list of all submissions for a specific problem, fetched from the backend.
 Includes filter functionalities (by user ID, status, and timestamp).
 Each submission is a clickable link to its detailed view.
 *   **`SubmissionDetail`**: Displays the detailed information for a specific submission, including code, language, status, and test results, fetched from the backend.
 *   **`CodeSubmission`**: Provides a form for users to submit code for a specific problem, including language selection and code input.
+*   **`Credits`**: Displays credits for the project, including contributors and technologies used.
 *   **`ProtectedRoute`**: A routing helper component that ensures only authenticated users can access certain routes.

 ### Authentication Flow